seangpachareonsub/honne/README.md

 **Email:** test@test.com <br />
 **Password:** Password2020

-The app was designed with the consideration of a mobile first layout therefore, please open the app either on a mobile device or on Google Chrome Developer Tools under the iPhone X view.
+The app was designed with the consideration of a iPhone X layout.
+Therefore, please open the app either on an iPhone X or on Google Chrome Developer Tools under the iPhone X view.

 #### Technical Requirements:
 * Choose to work solo or in a team